II The Legend of Irene Moraga Lumbrera

 The Alluring Evil in Our Midst

 I loved my life in New York where I was for the past thirty years.
 It was home for me until I was getting old and sickly.
 A couple of years ago, for the first time, Peter and Imelda invited me to go home for good.
 I felt loved and ready to surrender.
 It was a good feeling, but something is not right.
 I was just waiting in due time, I could sense.
 My town itself has changed.
 On our way home, I saw a beautiful Memorial Park Garden, that I thought would be nice for my resting place.
 I spent a quarter million pesos to buy myself a plot.
 I was feeling energetic and hopeful that I wanted to build a grocery near my home.
 I thought I will enjoy it and do business once more, but Peter told me, “You cannot do that anymore, Ma.
 We gave them to our children.”
-I was very disappointed, I felt a stub on my chest, “Why did you do that, I’m still alive!”
+I was very disappointed, I felt a stub on my chest, “Why did you do that?
+I’m still alive!”
 For me, it is still for him, it will still be theirs, but it was not time.
+He forged my signature, as he did when he cashed a thirty-thousand-peso check from my account.
 My plan was to give it to my son, for him to get by in his old age.
 Peter said, “They will not do it to me, they are good children.”
 Then I told him, “You were also good, Peter.
-But you have done it to me!”
+But you have done it to me!” ~Irene Moraga Lumbrera

 "How will I survive these without God's wisdom through me, against this daughter dear who has perfected how to test me from evil and temptation, how can she think of all these while my son is looking?
 I know no way, but leave her unharmed, for that I know, Peter will be spared from pain.
-I swallowed my pride, I bit my tongue and tamed my temper as Imelda grew from a 17-year-old innocent girl to a highly ambitious evil, who gained two more heads in the end.
-How can I survive this kind of “ulupong” (snake), who can only come from the devil!
+I swallowed my pride, I bit my tongue and tamed my temper as Imelda grew from a 17-year-old innocent girl to a highly ambitious woman, who gained two more heads in the end.
+How can I survive this kind of “ulupong” (snake), who can only come from the dark!
 My God has saved me from this venomous snake with three heads, like the snake I saw in my poultry farm, that over time, crows like chicken as it blended with its prey.
-Her temptation crafts are the best I have seen in my entire life, but I am more powerful as God has given me his wisdom to survive and appropriately dance with evil, likewise as wise.
-Love is what I learned as the most important tool in these treacherous challenges.
+Her temptation crafts are the best I have seen in my entire life, but I am more powerful as God has given me his wisdom to survive and appropriately dance with evil, equally as wise.
+Love is what I learned as the most important shield in these treacherous challenges.
 As I love my son, I will use love and emotional intelligence to fight back.
-Peter has doubts, unsure, as he whispered to me on our way to the airport, “Will Mel still change?”
-I can only say, “Pray for her”.
+Peter has doubts, unsure, as he whispered to me on our way to the airport, “Ma, will Mel still change?”
+I can only say, “Pray for her.
 You must live with everything that she is because God has put you together in marriage.
-And it must stay like that forever.
-On the other end, Mel whispered to me, “Ma, don’t forget to send us money.”
+And it must stay like that forever.”
+On the other end, Mel whispered to me something I didn’t expect, “Ma, don’t forget to send us money.”
 My personal triumph over evil is over.
 I do not know where Peter’s heart is.
 He denied me over and over.
 But I know, he will always be my son, my legacy and heirloom keeper, to whom I gave my all.
-And that is my gain. "~IML
+And that is my gain. ~Irene Moraga Lumbrera

-The grief was so much knowing that I outlived my beloved son, my only one in this world.
+The grief was so much knowing that I outlived my only and beloved son.
 On that Sunday, he was buried, Myrna planned so I can see Boyet for the last time.
 I was able to see it from the beginning as they left the funeral parlor until they entombed him with concrete.
 Then I remembered how I told Boyet that his father was dead when he was young as he covered the doll under the ground with dirt.
 My gratitude to Paulo as he held his phone steadily so I will not miss a single blink.
 I heard Imelda cry the hardest among the quiet friends marching with them.
 I still hear her sobs and felt her pain.
 Dressed in my best white and made up to attend a funeral fitted for my son, I felt my presence among them as I silently wept and never got my eyes off the casket.
 I followed him until the end after everyone was gone.
 Days of phone calls from the Philippines all night that I got confused with time when I called my friends in New York in the middle of the night!
 That gave me a break from my grief, a few bouts of laughter.
-Today, I still thought he is alive as I will start to look for him in the Messenger, until I realize that he's gone, forever. ~IML
+Today, I still thought he is alive as I will start to look for him in the Messenger, until I realize that he's gone, forever. ~Irene Moraga Lumbrera